anagha-microsoft/ncr-mlops-hol/lab-guide/05-DataScientistTrials.md

 # Module 5 - The base experiment (without AML)

 ## About
-This module covers an entire model training experiment (model training) - in one of the notebooks uploaded in the previous section.
-The code is from my data scientist contact - Michael Kareev - formerly a customer contact<br>
+This module covers an entire model training experiment - notebooks () uploaded in the previous section.
+The code is from my data scientist contact - Michael Kareev - formerly a customer contact.<br>

+A data scientist would build their experiment similarly in a Jupyter notebook.
+In the next module, we will learn how to integrate this exact experiment, with Azure Machine Learning.
+Eventually, we will learn to package this into a DevOps build pipeline.
+This merely demonstrates a base experiment and traces the workflow/lifecycle of a model development.<br>

 ## 1.0.
 About the dataset, framingham.csv
 The dataset is framingham.csv, you downloaded it in section 2;  Its a popular Kaggle open dataset.<br>